awesomelistsio/awesome/README.md

 * **[Awesome Ghost](https://github.com/awesomelistsio/awesome-ghost):** A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
 * **[Awesome Travel Blogging](https://github.com/awesomelistsio/awesome-travel-blogging):** A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 * **[Awesome WordPress](https://github.com/awesomelistsio/awesome-wordpress):** A curated list of resources for WordPress.

+## Databases
+* **[Awesome Cassandra](https://github.com/awesomelistsio/awesome-cassandra):** A curated list of awesome libraries, tools, frameworks, and resources for Apache Cassandra, a highly scalable, distributed NoSQL database designed for handling large amounts of data across many commodity servers.
+* **[Awesome CouchDB](https://github.com/awesomelistsio/awesome-couchdb):** A curated list of awesome libraries, tools, frameworks, and resources for CouchDB, an open-source NoSQL database known for its ease of use, scalability, and master-master replication.
+* **[Awesome HBase](https://github.com/awesomelistsio/awesome-hbase):** A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
+* **[Awesome MongoDB](https://github.com/awesomelistsio/awesome-mongodb):** A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
+* **[Awesome MySQL](https://github.com/awesomelistsio/awesome-mysql):** A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
+* **[Awesome PostgreSQL](https://github.com/awesomelistsio/awesome-postgresql):** A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.

 ## Digital Marketing